Asha-ai/serialization-and-deserialization/README.md

 ## Installation : pip install pyyaml
 YAML is my favorite format.
 It is a human-friendly data serialization format.
 Unlike Pickle and JSON, it is not part of the Python standard library, so you need to install it

+# dill:

+The dill package extends the functionality of pickle by enabling the serialization of a much larger set of Python objects.